We appreciate feedback from our patients. This can help improve services and allow us to continue providing a good

-The practice will acknowledge your complaint within ten working days of receiving your complaint and aim to have investigated your complaint within thirty working days of the date you raised it with us.
-At this stage you should be offered an explanation or a meeting.
+The practice will acknowledge your complaint within three working days of receiving your complaint and aim to have investigated your complaint within thirty working days of the date you raised it with us.
+At this stage, you should be offered an explanation or a meeting.

 When the practice looks into your complaint it aims to: